 - Nursing home residents require fully staffed, skilled nursing medical attention on a daily basis, while assisted living residents are more stable and do not need ongoing medical attention

-An increasing number of assisted living communities are designed to meet the unique cultural, religious, dietary and language-based needs of local populations.
-On the West Coast, there are many Asian senior communities such as Fremont Hills in Fremont, California, and more are on the way.
+An increasing number of assisted living communities are designed to meet the unique cultural, dietary, lingual and religious-based needs of local populations.
+On the West Coast, there are many Asian senior living communities such as Fremont Hills in Fremont, California, and more are on the way.
 Our corporate partner, Aegis of Newcastle recently broke ground on a new community designed to meet the needs of the predominantly Chinese population in the area.

-Jewish communities are popular too, particularly in the Northeast and East Florida.
+Jewish communities are popular too, particularly in Florida.
 Many assisted living communities serve kosher foods (some even have certified kosher kitchens), celebrate Jewish holidays and have weekly Shabbat services.
 Five Star Residence of Boca Raton in Boca Raton, Florida is just one of the many predominately Jewish communities in our network of options.

 Some communities offer multiple cultural, religious and dietary options.
-Beverly Hills Loving Care has an equal share of Persian and Jewish residents, and have staff that speak both Farsi and Yiddish (in addition to English of course).
+Beverly Hills Loving Care has an equal share of Jewish and Persian residents, and have staff that speak both Farsi and Yiddish.

-As America simultaneously diversifies and ages, we’re bound to see an ever increasing demand for niche retirement communities, including golf-oriented communities, LGBT oriented communities and communities with themes no one has even thought of yet.
+As America ages and diversifies, we’ve also seen an ever increasing demand for niche retirement communities, including golf-oriented communities, LGBT oriented communities and communities with themes no one has even thought of yet.

-In 2012 there were more than 5.4 million Americans with Alzheimer’s disease and dementia who required specialized dementia care treatment.
-Many assisted living facilities offer dedicated Alzheimer’s memory care programs for residents which are designed to decrease wandering, agitation and improve their quality of life.
-Generally residents with early stage Alzheimer’s or dementia can live among the regular population of assisted living residents, but when the condition becomes advanced, residents are then transitioned from the regular assisted living section to the memory care area.
-Memory care is specialized assisted living that’s secure to protect residents, that has staff specially trained to care for those with Alzheimer’s and dementia, and that have other design and caregiving adaptations for the comfort and safety of memory-impaired residents.
+Many assisted living facilities offer dedicated Alzheimer’s memory care programs for residents which are designed to decrease agitation and improve their quality of life.
+Generally residents with early stage Alzheimer’s or dementia can live among the regular population of assisted living residents, but when the condition becomes advanced, residents are then transitioned to the memory care area of the assisted living community.
+Memory care is considered to be specialized assisted living that is secure to protect residents, and also has staff specially trained to care for those with the disease.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.